mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/key-concepts.md

 For example, you can:
 - Expose a Kafka topic as a WebSocket API
-- Convert MQTT messages to HTTP webhooks
+- Convert an http messages to HTTP webhooks
-- Bridge between different async protocols (e.g., Kafka to MQTT)